Girishpaudel12/cyber-portfolio-tracker/README.md

 # cyber-portfolio-tracker
-A cybersecurity portfolio tracker web application that helps students organize projects, skills, certifications, and technical achievements.
+This project is a web-based cybersecurity portfolio tracker built to help students showcase their cybersecurity projects, certifications, skills, and learning progress.
+The goal is to provide a simple platform for tracking technical growth and creating a professional portfolio.